Getting Started

 Overview

-Exosphere is built around three core concepts:
+Exosphere is built around several core concepts that enable powerful workflow orchestration:

 1. Nodes